winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

     * (MPA) Short Backing Asset

+What actors are relevent to Assets?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The Graphene Asset `issuer` Actor:

+At the core level, there is only one `issuer` and it is the creator and current principal of a UIA or MPA.

+When we speak about the `issuer` it is more comfortable to speak in terms of what powers the issuer weilds:

+    Asset Creator

+      At the time of Asset creation, certain duties are given to the Creator such as assigning the maximum coins in supply.
+This applies to both UIA and MPA Assets.

+    Asset Principal

+      After the Asset creation, there are various settings under control of the Asset Principal.
+Additionally, the asset principal collects all asset fees.
+      Also, assigning the Principal to another user transfers all other `issuer` rights.
+      Principals can be dividided in two categories; UIA Issuers and MPA admins.

+        UIA Issuer

+          A UIA Principal is called the UIA Issuer, because he has the authority to issue UIA's to UIA Holders.

+            UIA Gateway

+              Some UIA Issuers offer 1:1 backing of a UIA for a coins on another blockchain such as Bitcoin, fiat currency, or other money, these issuers are UIA Gateways.

+        MPA Admin

+          MPA's cannot be issued to Holders by the Principal.
+Therefore, the Principal of an MPA is an "Administrator" who assigns and incentivizes the Price Feed publisher Oracles.
+          The MPA Admin also has control over the same UIA settings as a UIA Issuer, as well as additional MPA specific settings.

+Other non-issuer Actors:

+    UIA Holder

+      A UIA holder has either purchased the UIA from another Holder or has been issued the Asset by the UIA Issuer.
+The Holder has UIA transfer rights.
+      If the UIA was issued by a Gateway, the Holder may have Gateway priviledges to swap UIA's for off chain cold storage assets, subject to availability.

+    MPA Borrower

+      The MPA Borrower is in effect the MPA Issuer and assumes transfer rights upon issuance.
+      The Borrower enters a call position to issue an MPA to himself, in exchange for signing a smart contract, which he backs by locking collateral under the required call order terms.
+      The Borrower's collateral value is subject to the price published by Oracles.
+Failure to maintain adequate collateral amount, results in forfeiture of the Borrower's collateral under margin call.
+The Borrower is also subject to Force Settlment by MPA Holders and Global Settlement both directly by the MPA Admin and the call contract terms.

+    MPA Holder

+      The Holder has purchased the MPA from a Borrower or another Holder.
+Like the Borrower, the Holder has MPA transfer rights.
+Additionally, the Holder has MPA settlement rights.

+    MPA Oracle

+      The Oracle is the Price Feed publisher for the MPA smart contract's terms.
+The MPA Admin may assign mulitple Oracles and the blockchain considers the median of their Price Feeds when evaluating call contracts.
+It is the Oracle's job to collect real world prices and publish them to the blockchain periodically.

 A guide can be found :ref:`here <uia-update-manual>`.
 There is also more information about each option in the FAQ's below: